top of page

 BACKGROUND

 The inaugural program launched in 2021 with financial support from the New Mexico Economic Development Department LEADS Grant, LANL Community Partnerships Office, New Mexico MainStreet, and Los Alamos Commerce & Development Corporation (LACDC - the umbrella organization for Los Alamos MainStreet and the Chamber of Commerce).
 It resulted in four new retail storefronts in Los Alamos County: Little Studio on the Mesa, Samizdat Bookstore & Teahouse, Inspired Jewelers, and Wheeed!
-In 2022, the program helped open locations for Wolf & Mermaid Enchanted Roasters and Los Alamos Golf & Games (now operating out of the SALA Event Center).
+In 2022, the program helped open locations for Wolf & Mermaid Enchanted Roasters and Los Alamos Golf & Games.

 Key Dates